-The SCAN-LAN VI is a testing system that troubleshoots and certifies LAN cable installations.
-Along with 250 MHz Performance Modules (included or ordered as part number TS691), the SCAN-LAN VI consists of two handheld units, one functioning as a main unit, and the other as a remote unit.
+The SCAN-LAN Vt is a testing system that troubleshoots and certifies LAN cable installations.
+The SCAN-LAN Vt consists of two handheld units, one functioning as a main unit, and the other as a remote unit.
 It also features LinkTalk voice communications across twisted-pair test links.
 Each unit has a built-in microphone and earphone jack.